quentinschiavon/KinnectApp-Movement-Recognition/README.md

 KinnectApp-Movement-Recognition

-Kinnect 2 movement recognition with Kennect2 library
+Kinnect 2 movement recognition using Kinnect2 library

 clone this repository
 at root of project run "npm install"